 Section 27.3.1.1

 The HE PHY supports DL MU-MIMO and UL MU-MIMO, for both the full bandwidth case as well as for the partial bandwidth case where MU-MIMO is used only on certain RUs in the PPDU.
-The combination of SU transmissions and MU-MIMO transmissions on different RUs in one PPDU is also supported.
+The combination of -non-MU-MIMO allocations in some RUs and MU-MIMO allocations on different RUs in one PPDU is also supported.

 Table 27-18—HE-SIG-A field of an HE SU PPDU and HE ER SU PPDU (continued)